 Disability Culture at Georgetown

-The Disability Cultural Initiative (DCI) supports, educates, and empowers disabled community members, celebrates disabled people’s achievements, and advocates for a climate that promotes social justice.
-The DCI hopes to establish a fully-fledged Disability Cultural Center that will coordinate and integrate the educational, academic, social, and support programming for disabled students, faculty, staff, allies, and people interested in learning more about disability.
+The Disability Cultural Center (DCC) supports, educates, and empowers disabled community members, celebrates disabled people’s achievements, and advocates for a climate that promotes social justice.
+The Disability Cultural Center will coordinate and integrate the educational, academic, social, and support programming for disabled students, faculty, staff, allies, and people interested in learning more about disability.